Skip Nav Destination

 Published: 29 January 2020

-..., given that employment pathways are differently distributed by gender—with men being more likely than women to hold steady, sustained employment throughout their careers—theories on gender and employment argue that the relative wage payoffs or penalties to following certain pathways could themselves...
+... of economic and gender wage inequality.
+Further, given that employment pathways are differently distributed by gender—with men being more likely than women to hold steady, sustained employment throughout their careers—theories on gender and employment argue that the relative wage payoffs or penalties...

 FIGURES